Synapt1x/MitochondriaModel/README.md

 In the *File* menu, there is an option for saving a snapshot of the GUI.
 The purpose of this is to save the current display of the GUI either for presentation or publication, where the graphs of each element of the system are shown along with the set of parameters and initial conditions that were used to acquire this behavior.
+Default location for saved images are in the **StateImages** directory.

-The keyboard hotkey for this function is **ctrl+s** on windows and linux systems (with windows keyboard layout, not EMACS) and **cmd+s** on MAC OS X systems.
+The keyboard hotkey for this function is **ctrl+d** on windows and linux systems (with windows keyboard layout, not EMACS) and **cmd+d** on MAC OS X systems.

 #### Save/Load Session